Sum-ag, Bacolod: Tourism

 Its proximity to the seashore made Sum-ag a weekend destination for Bacolod residents, along with nearby Punta-Taytay.
 However, Sum-ag River, which bisects the barangay is currently being developed as a cruising destination and natural preservation.
 The river is home to a small fishing wharf and a water transport facility for Coca-Cola Bottlers Philippines.

 Demographics

 Sum-ag residents are predominantly Roman Catholic and adherents are currently served by the San Juan de Nepomuceno Parish Church.
 However, there is a strong Protestant presence in the area, most notably Sum-ag Evangelical Church.
 It is home to the provincial offices of the Philippine Convention of Baptist Churches and the Adventist Church in the Philippines.

-Iglesia ni Cristo and Church of Jesus Christ of Latter-day Saints (commonly known as the Mormons) have a small congregation in Sum-ag.
+Iglesia ni Cristo and The Church of Jesus Christ of Latter-day Saints (commonly known as the Mormons) have a small congregation in Sum-ag or formally known as the Sum-ag Ward under the Bacolod South Stake.